Quick Introduction

 The course follows a logical progression through three main pillars:

-2. Implementation Steps: The technical configuration of the module.
+Implementation Steps: The technical implementation of the module step by step.

 To successfully navigate this course, you will need to reference two additional types of documentation: